ziyadtalha/Multithreaded-Echo-Server/README.md

-Multithreaded Echo Server and a simple CLient.
+Multithreaded Echo Server and a simple Client.

 Written in C language using TCP socket programming.